 - Lab Rat, a comic tying together Portal and Portal 2, goes slightly out of its way to preserve this: the page of her personnel file where she's asked a question reports "Subject refused to answer."

-- Only in the first game, although this example might be a developer oversight, if Chell is ever hit by physics objects, she'll utter a grunt sound, which is a few recycled soundbites from female NP Cs from Half-Life 2.
+- Only in the first game, although this example might be a developer oversight, if Chell is ever hit by physics objects, she'll utter a grunt sound, which is a few recycled soundbites from female Non Player Characters from Half-Life 2.

 - Aperture Tag: The Paint Gun Testing Initiative: Once again, Aperture Science manages to find a mute test subject.
 Nigel Lampshades this and comments that the test subject's file notes they don't talk much.